 - Arrange and rearrange to try different layouts.
 It’s hard to know what will look best until you see the photos on your computer.

-- An Ikea Lack side table in Birch Effect.
-This table comes in a handful of colors, all of which are only $10.
+- An Ikea Lack side table in Birch Effect—this table comes in a handful of colors, all of which are only $10.
 You can also just use the floor!

-- Things to prop your reflector and foam up on (I used a few chairs and stood on one of the chairs to take the photos).
+- Things to prop your reflector and foam up on (I used a few chairs and stood on one of the chairs to take the photos—see purple socks below).

 - If you’re smart and take photos from overhead regularly, a tripod with an arm…but I didn’t have one when I originally wrote this post.
 As I update it years later, I gotta say…invest in a tripod with an arm!

-As you can see, the lighting makes a huge difference!
+As you can see with these, the lighting makes a huge difference!
 I’m pretty pleased with how much of an improvement the reflector and two white foam boards made.
 With a little experimenting, you can take professional-looking styled stock photos for your own blog.
-Have fun!